naimurhasan/unified-parcel-tracker/README.md

 ## 🧠 Notes

-* The project is still in active development — API endpoints and UI design may evolve.
+* The project is a smaller prototype version of the project delivered to actual client
 * To integrate new courier APIs, add a new module under `app/vendors/` and register it with the main tracking system.

 ---